 Images like this were made to provoke empathy for Christ’s suffering and death.
 He is shown after death, upright inside his open tomb, naked apart from a transparent loin cloth.
 His halo, which is now quite damaged, is encircled with rays; geometric shapes painted red, blue and green imitate gemstones.
 His hands cross in front of his concave stomach.
 Fat drops of blood drip from his hands and a slit-like wound in his side.

-The droplets stand out from the picture surface as the artist has sculpted them using gesso – a type of plaster – which he has then painted over.
-He may have been inspired by sculptural representations of the Crucifixion, known as crocefissi dolorosi (’sorrowful crucifixes‘).
+The droplets stand out from the picture surface – the artist sculpted them using gesso (a type of plaster), then painted over them.
+He may have been inspired by sculptural representations of the Crucifixion known as crocefissi dolorosi (’sorrowful crucifixes‘).
 White highlights on the ribcage and collarbone make them appear protruded as they catch the light, emphasising Christ’s emaciation.
 His eyes are closed; dark upturned crescents emphasise the heaviness of the lids.
 The image is a detailed study of physical pain and hardship.